-In the annual Plays in Bloom Residency, Bloomsburg University students and recent alums first collaborate with a guest professional playwright in a week-long development of a full-length play and then participate in a festival of short new plays written by student and alum playwrights.
+In the annual Plays in Bloom Residency, Bloomsburg University students and recent alums collaborate with guest professional playwrights in a week-long development of a full-length play and participate in a festival of short new plays written by student and alum playwrights.
 The staged readings of each of these plays are a chance for general audiences to respond to the plays-in-progress.
 Each reading will include a guided post-play discussion about the plays.

 A reading of The Astronots by Guest Playwright Mora V. Harris